16 Upcycled Christmas Decor Ideas

 13. Rustic Christmas Tree Crate

-Pick up an old wooden crate from the thrift store or make one out of scrap wood to add a little farmhouse charm to you holiday decor!
+Pick up an old wooden crate at the thrift store, or make one out of scrap wood to add a little farmhouse charm to your holiday decor!

 Fresh Cut Christmas Trees design on a rustic small white crate.
 The type has a farmhouse, vintage feel and the handmade thrift store crate is filled with bottle brush trees all in green with snowy accents in varied sizes.